 Sonam Lhosar!!!
 Fyafulla!!!
 Readers, Today, Magh Shukla Pratipada is the Lhosar of one of the ethnic groups called Tamang.
 “Lho” means “Year” or “Age and “Sar” means “New” or “Fresh”.
-Thus, the word Lhosar means New Year or beginning of a New Era.
-Sonam Lhosar, celebrated and observed by Tamang, is celebrated as their New Year on the first day of the new moon after the winter solstice or to say in another word the next day after the no moon day of the month of Magh (Magh Shukla Pratipada, rarely the third if an intercalary month intervenes) as per the Bikram Sambat calendar.
+Thus, the word Lhosar means New Year or the beginning of a New Era.
+Sonam Lhosar celebrated and observed by Tamang, is celebrated as their New Year on the first day of the new moon after the winter solstice or to say in other words the next day after the no moon day of the month of Magh (Magh Shukla Pratipada, rarely the third if an intercalary month intervenes) as per the Bikram Sambat calendar.

 This festival is known as Sonam Lhosar/Losar in Nepal and as Sonam Lochar in places as Sikkim, India where there are also Tamang communities living for a long time.
 Depending on how the day is interpreted by the Lunar Calendar as mentioned above, this festival may be celebrated on a different day in India and Nepal as well.
 In short, the old year’s farewell and New Year’s greeting is called Lhosar or Losar.

 Sonam Lhosar is the most important and the biggest festival of the Tamang ethnic group.
 It is celebrated by the Tamang communities with great fervor living in every corner of Nepal along with the Tamang people throughout the world.
 The Tamangs have a tradition of counting the year which is associated with 12 symbols of different animals starting with the Rat and ending with the Boar.